facelessuser/BracketHighlighter/readme.md

         </dict>
     </dict>

+# Version 1.2
+- Fix angle bracket avoidance when finding brackets inside strings, and make it cleaner

 # Version 1.1
 - Add python raw string support for quote highlighting
 - Add highlighting of brackets in strings; will work in all strings, but mainly meant for regex.
 True by default